 Although relievers are sometimes ignored by collectors, the earliest Trevor Hoffman cards are not to be overlooked as he enters Cooperstown.
-While most Trevor Hoffman rookie cards are readily available to collectors of all budgets, his certified autographs are not as common as other players from the era.
+Most Trevor Hoffman rookie cards are readily available to collectors of all budgets, but his certified autographs are not as common as other players from the era.
 This makes his limited signed cards in circulation all the more appealing.
 The guide below showcases the best Trevor Hoffman baseball cards from his MLB career, and even a few from his time in the minors.

-Not as common as his other pre-rookies, the first Trevor Hoffman baseball card documents his days with the University of Arizona.
+Not as plentiful as his other pre-rookies, the first Trevor Hoffman baseball card documents his days with the University of Arizona.
 The reverse side of the Tucson Police card actually states "not for sale" and only a few cards have found their way to the secondary market.

 Trevor Hoffman's early appearances and minor league cards offer collectors some of the most budget-friendly options for a Hall of Fame member.
 Card placement was determined mainly by value, hobby relevance and card design.

 Top 10 Trevor Hoffman Baseball Cards

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.